Here Come the Aliens

-Here Come the Aliens is the fourteenth studio album by English pop singer Kim Wilde, released on 16 March 2018 by Wildeflower Records.
+Here Come the Aliens is the fourteenth studio album by the English pop singer Kim Wilde, released on 16 March 2018 by Wildeflower Records.
 It is her first studio album since Wilde Winter Songbook (2013).
 It contains the singles "Pop Don't Stop", "Kandy Krush" and "Birthday", while a deluxe edition released in October housed the single "Amoureux des rêves".
 The album was produced by her long-time producer (and brother) Ricky Wilde.
 In the United Kingdom, the album became her first charting album for 25 years, peaking at number 21.

 Background and release

 Wilde released her fourteenth studio album on 16 March 2018, over four years since her last.
 According to Wilde, the theme of the album was inspired by her seeing a UFO in her back garden in Hertfordshire in 2009.
 Written by her, her brother Ricky Wilde, niece Scarlett, and sister Roxanne Wilde, it was her first album to chart within the top 100 of the UK Albums Chart since 1993, peaking at number 21 during a two-week run.
 Elsewhere in Europe, the album reached number 10 in Switzerland, number 11 in Germany, number 34 in Austria, number 48 in Belgium, number 74 in the Netherlands and number 124 in France.
 In support of the album, Wilde toured the UK during March and April 2018 and later in Europe.

 The album met mixed to positive reviews, with musicOMH saying that the album was powerful, but at times was a bit too much, stating: "...the pop machine continues churning out track after track, proving that Wilde certainly does still have a knack for writing pleasing songs.
 But, flowing like a thick, melodic river that threatens to drown you every so often, it borders on being too much."
 The Arts Desk said that "the production falls somewhere between Def Leppard's Hysteria, Pat Benatar and Wilde's own early Eighties back catalogue."

 A deluxe edition of the album was released in October 2018, containing two new tracks and live versions of her past singles "Kids in America", "Cambodia" and "You Came".